ted-spence-avalara/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

 <h3>Handling Error Messages</h3>
 It's normal at this stage of development to see error messages from the AvaTax API.
 We've designed our error messages to clearly tell you what went wrong, what you can do about it, and how to proceed.
 We've published documentation that explains <a class="dev-guide-link" href="https://developer.avalara.com/avatax/errors/">all REST error codes and how to interpret them</a>.

-AvaTax identifies all error messages using HTTP response codes within the range 400-499 (for errors in your API call), and 500-599 (for errors within AvaTax itself).
+AvaTax identifies all error messages using HTTP response codes between 400 and 499 (for errors in your API call), and between 500 and 599 (for errors within AvaTax itself).
 If your program gets an HTTP response code between 400 and 499, here's how to proceed:
 <ul class="dev-guide-list">
     <li>Parse the error message</li>
     <li>Display the summary of the error to the user</li>